mmontossi/crumbs/README.md

 end
 ```

-To translate names you can use the t method:
+To translate names you can use the t method (keys starting with dot will be prepended with 'crumbs.'):
 ```ruby
 Crumbs.define do
   controller :site do